-his will display the follow ring help information:
+This will display the following help information:

+'''

 (config)> ?

-Additional Configu ration
+'''

+·

 application Custom scripts

 auth Authentication

 cloud Central management

 firewall Firewall

 monitoring Monitoring

 network Network

 serial Serial

 service Services

 system System

 vpn VPN

+- (config)>

-2. You can then display help for the additional configuration commands.
+- 2. You can then display help for the additional configuration commands.
 For example, to display help for the config service command, use one of the following methods:

-• At the config prompt, enter service ?:
+- At the config prompt, enter service ?: